gvvaughan/specl/doc/specl.md

 To use the `report` formatter instead, add the `-freport` option to the command line above.

+For finer grained selection of a subset of examples than by file, [Specl][] accepts any number of filters to match against the full nested [YAML][] path to each example, using the `--example=PATTERN` option.
+Given the following spec-file:

+{% highlight lua %}
+specify module:
+- context group one:
+  - it passes:
+      expect (1).to_be (1)
+  - it hasn't decided yet:
+- context group two:
+  - it fails:
+      expect (1).to_be (0)
+  - it fails again:
+      expect (0).to_be (1)
+{% endhighlight %}

+The full name of an example is made by starting at the nearest top level [YAML][] description field, and concatenating all of the nested descriptions that lead to the example itself, but leaving off the very first word of each.
+For example, you can tell `specl` to check the first two examples, named `module group one passes` and `module group one hasn't decided yet` like this:

+{% highlight bash %}
+    specl --example 'group one'
+{% endhighlight %}

+[Specl][] will run all examples that match any one (or more) of the `--example` (or `-e`) arguments you give it.
+Those arguments are interpreted as [Lua patterns][], so you must be careful to escape any pattern meta-characters with an additional `%` (percent) character.
+Other than that, each argument is matched against the concatenated description path leading to each example with respect to pattern anchors and the like, so you could include the final example in addition to the first group selected above as follows:

+{% highlight bash %}
+    specl --e 'group one' -e '%w+%s*again$'
+{% endhighlight %}

 When invoked with `--verbose`, the `progress` and `report` formatters display pending and failing examples with a `filename:NN:EE` prefix;
 where `filename` is the name of the spec file containing the non-passing